lgeurts/LPTHW/README.md

 # LPTHW
-Exercises from Zed A. Shaw's "Learn Python the Hard Way"
+Exercises from Zed A. Shaw's 'Learn Python 3 the Hard Way'.